 AIA Foresight Signals, the newsletter put out by Tim Mack and Cindy Wagner to the futurist community recently summarized TechCast's work on Redesigning Capitalism.
 We have also received very favorable compliments from several other futurists and business leaders.

 The AIA newsletter can be accessed here.

 JessGarretson, CEO of The Cognis Group, has partnered with TechCast on a variety of projects.
-They recently summarized our study on the election.
+Their August newsletter reprints our background information on Redesigning Capitalism.

 TechCast Briefs Angel Investors